History of AEK Athens F.C.: 2015–16 season

-AEK finally returned in Super League after 2 years of absence.
+AEK finally returned to the Super League after two years of absence.
 The major signings were André Simões Rodrigo Galo, Ronald Vargas, Dídac Vilà and Diego Buonanotte, while Rafik Djebbour returned after 4 years.

-AEK started the championship well, but after a 4–0 defeat from Olympiacos, resulted in Dellas resigning after 2 1/2 years at the bench of the club with the U20 coach, Stelios Manolas replacing him until a new coach was found.
+AEK started the championship well, but after a 4–0 defeat from Olympiacos, which resulted in Dellas resigning after two and a half years at the club and with the U20 manager, Stelios Manolas replacing him until a new manager was found.
+Gus Poyet was appointed until the end of the season.
+The club was strengthened in January with the transfer of Tomáš Pekhart.